Feature Articles: Food, Fitness and Children

 in several ways.
-Keep the school lunch menu in your kitchen and talk with your child about in the cafeteria line.
+Keep the school lunch menu in your kitchen and talk with your child about the importance of choosing and eating nutritious foods.
 Get involved and work with school staff to form a parent advisory committee for the school food service program.

 Support the nutrition education efforts at your school.
 Through

 Family Nutrition Education Programs (FNEP), educators go into many schools in Missouri to teach nutrition to kids.
-Contact your local University of Missouri Extension office to see if an FNEP educator can come to your school.
+Contact your local

+University of Missouri Extension office to see if an FNEP educator can come to your school.